Sweet Lucia

 *

 Commuters scald their tongues on coffee.
 Before they can change the station, a pop song with a nasty bass line replaces their discomfort.
 Mouthing lyrics, they imagine themselves rich and well-sexed, suddenly cool.
-When the song ends, they return to scrolling through their long list of anxieties.

 *

 The UC student spends the rest of her evening with her 38 year old boyfriend, who is queer because he sleeps with other women.
-He praises her for speaking truth to power, says it was physically painful to hear the Black host argue against his own interests.
-What a clown.
+He praises her for speaking truth to power, says it was physically painful to hear the Black host argue against his own interests - what a clown.
 He’ll make salmon for dinner while she relaxes, he tells her, sliding a hand over her ass.

 Her boyfriend drowns the salmon in beurre blanc and it gives her indigestion.
 She doesn’t dare complain after last time, so she gives him head and leaves early.
 Back at her dorm, ChatGPT diagnoses her with gallbladder disease.
 She swallows a glass of water and two sleeping pills.
 Though the pills don’t improve the quality of her sleep, they erase the memory of the spirits that visit her.
-She’ll wake exhausted, but at least she won’t remember the pain of their stories.
+She’ll wake exhausted, but she won’t remember the pain of their stories.

 *

-She pours a second drink to ease the feeling of being watched, even though she’s alone in the house.
-Not the first time she’s felt this.
+She pours a second drink to ease the feeling of being watched, even though she’s alone in the house - not the first time she’s felt this.
 She calls her boyfriend, who doesn’t answer, so she cuts the lights and drinks in the dark.

 *